RogueWave/akana-ps-automation/README.md

     pm.master.password=
     # if the PM admin console is running on a different port, than wsmex please provide the address to the PM admin console.  'http://<hostname>:<port>
     pm.admin.console=
-    # if the PM admin access is different from this container (admin console user), set the proper values here
+    # if the PM admin access is different from this container, set the proper values here
     pm.admin.user=
     pm.admin.password=
     # If Basic Auth has been disabled for the configjob, set configjob.secured to false